 1)The Diamond League board will decide on how many teams to accept into the Diamond League.

 2)Playing in the Diamond Baseball League excludes all teams from playing in another league.
-However, you may go to tournaments and play independent games.
+However, teams are encouraged to participate in tournaments.

 3)Each team will design their own schedule.
 Diamond league games take priority over all Independent (non-league) games.
 The only exceptions to this rule are the prepaid out of town tournaments.